 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on February 11, 2014.
-All Committee members were present.
-Regent James C. Dawson and Regent Kathleen M. Cashin were also present, but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on February 10, 2015.
+All committee members were present, except for Regent James E. Cottrell who was excused.
+Chancellor Merryl H. Tisch, Regent James C. Dawson, Regent Kathleen M. Cashin and Regent James R. Tallon, Jr. were also present, but did not vote on any case or action.

 Professional Discipline Cases

-Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 5 cases, and further recommends that 1 summary suspension application be granted.
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 45 consent order applications and 3 surrender applications be granted.
-[PPC EXS (A) 1-3, 7]
+Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in six cases and be clarified in two of those cases.
+In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 42 consent order applications and 11 surrender applications be granted.
+[PPC EXS (A) 1-3]

 Your Committee recommends the following:

-That the application of Jacob Harris for the restoration of his license to practice as a physician in New York State be denied.
-[PPC EXS (A) 5]
+That the application of Benjamin J. Salloum for the restoration of his license to practice as a chiropractor in the State of New York be denied.
+[PPC EXS (A) 4]

 MOTION FOR ACTION BY FULL BOARD